 - ensure that the transfer of title is done correctly

-- perform general legal work and provide legal advice to their client.
+- perform general legal work and provide legal advice.

 - undertake property conveyancing work

-- do legal work or give legal advice with respect to the transfer of title.
+- carry out legal work or give legal advice regarding the transfer of title.

 You can engage a conveyancer to: